Active fractal networks with stochastic force monopoles and force dipoles: Application to subdiffusion of chromosomal loci: Model definition and analytical solution

 To analyze the dynamics of an active fractal network, we follow the Langevin equations described in Refs. \cite{granek_2005,granek_2011,shlomi_2012_prl,shlomi_2012_pre} for a passive fractal in the high damping limit, generalized for the active forces.
 In addition to the white thermal noise, beads experience stochastic active forces distributed randomly but uniformly over the network.
 The stochastic active forces are assumed to fluctuate independently of each other and to follow the random telegraph (on-off) process \cite{gardiner_1991}, where the random variables take two values, $0$ and $f_0$, describing the 'off' and 'on' states of the force.
 The auto-correlation function of the forces thus follows \beq \langle \vec f _i(t)\cdot \vec f _j(0)\rangle =f_0^2p^2\hat f_i\cdot\hat f_j+f_0^2\delta_{ij}p(1-p)\e^{-t/\tau}, \lb{append_force_corr-2} \eneq where $t$ is lag-time, $p$ is the probability for an 'on' state, and $\tau$ is the force correlation time.

-We assume that the force directions are isotropically distributed, implying $\sum_{i,j,i\neq j}\hat f_i\cdot\hat f_j=0$ in an infinite network; however, in a finite system this sum may have a residual (random) value.
-This sum will nevertheless vanish on a finite system if we perform in addition disorder averaging, in which the force field spans over all its realizations.
-For convenience, we consider the force fluctuations about their mean $f_0 p\hat f _i$.
-Introducing
+We assume that the force directions are isotropically distributed.
+An isotropic distribution of $\hat f_i$'s implies \beq \sum_{i,j,i\neq j}\hat f_i\cdot\hat f_j=0 \eneq in an infinite network; however, in a finite system this sum may have a residual (random) value.
+This sum will nevertheless vanish on a finite system if we perform in addition disorder averaging, in which the force field spans over all its possible realizations.

+For monopoles, the directional distribution is isotropic by definition.
+In the case of dipoles, although they are taken to align with the bonds, their overall directional distribution remains (statistically) isotropic due to the random realization of their locations.
+For off-lattice disordered fractals, such as randomly branched polymers, this directional distribution is effectively continuous.
+For on-lattice disordered fractals, such as critical percolation clusters, or deterministic fractals, such as the Sierpinski gasket used for the simulations, the distribution is isotropic within the allowed discrete directions (three, in the case of Sierpinski).
+Note that the spatial and directional correlations between any two forces making a local dipole are already accounted for in Eq.\ (\ref{dipole}).